 I think it was a planned riot, says Karnataka Minister CT Ravi on Bengaluru violence

+I think it was a planned riot, says Karnataka Minister C T Ravi on Bengaluru violence

-Bengaluru, Aug 12: Minister for Tourism and Kananda and Culture CT Ravi on Wednesday termed Bengaluru violence as a "planned riot" and alleged that the Social Democratic Party of India (SDPI) is behind the incident that claimed 3 lives.
+Bengaluru, Aug 12: Minister for Tourism and Kananda and Culture C T Ravi on Wednesday termed Bengaluru violence as a "planned riot" and alleged that the Social Democratic Party of India (SDPI) is behind the incident that claimed 3 lives.

 "I think it was a planned riot.
 Within an hour of a post on social media thousands of people gathered and damaged 200-300 vehicles and the MLA's residence.
 We will take serious action," Ravi told ANI.